dougeby/IntuneDocs/intune/early-edition.md

 <!-- 1804 start -->

-### Additions to Local Device Security Options settings <!-- 1403702 -->
-You will be able to configure additional Local Device Security Options settings for Windows 10 devices.
-Additional settings will be available in the areas of Microsoft Network Client, Microsoft Network Server, Network access and security, and Interactive logon.
-Find these settings in the Endpoint Protection category when you create a Windows 10 device configuration policy.

 ### Rules for removing devices <!-- 1609459 -->
 New rules will be available that let you automatically remove devices that haven't checked in for a number of days that you set.
 To see the new rule, go to the **Intune** pane, select **Devices**, and select **Device removal rules**.

-### Prevent consumer apps and experiences on Windows 10 Enterprise RS4 Autopilot devices<!-- 1621980 -->
-You will be able to prevent the installation of consumer apps and experiences on your Windows 10 Enterprise RS4 AutoPilot devices.
-To see this feature, go to **Intune** > **Device enrollment** > **Windows enrollment** > **Windows AutoPilot profiles** > **Create New** > **Enrollment settings**.

 <!-- 1803 start -->